Take out a Fairstone loan between November 17th to 30th, 2021, and you won’t have to make a loan payment until next

-Compared to say a mortgage, a car loan is relativity low cost and the payback time is also short, therefore it’s less of a risk for you to invest in a car to improve or build your credit.
-If you have no credit or a bad credit history then you will have to pay an above average interest rate when you first buy a car, but the good thing is that in a couple of years you’ll be able to refinance.
+Compared to say a mortgage, a car loan is relativity low cost and the payback time is also shorter, therefore it’s less of a risk for you to invest in a car to improve or build your credit.
+If you have no credit or a bad credit history then you will have to pay an above-average interest rate when you first buy a car, but the good thing is that in a couple of years you’ll be able to refinance.
 Every couple of years, if you continue to make your payments on time, you’ll be able to refinance your car loan and lower your interest rate.
 Other types of loans can’t typically be refinanced or they’re too expensive, so not only can you build your credit with a car loan but it’s an investment that will work for you.

 In the case of in-house financing with a dealership, the loan you receive will probably be fixed which means it’s not flexible, but if you get a car loan from an outside lender they can be flexible which makes them great for someone working to build their credit.
 You can opt to make an extra payment each month or whenever you have extra money, which means it will take less time for you to pay back the loan in full and thus you will save on interest.
 You could also make a larger than necessary down payment, either when you first get the loan or when you refinance.
 Having this flexibility will make your loan more manageable and allow you to succeed at improving or building your credit.